xianhu/PSpider/README.md

 ### Procedure of PSpider
 1. procedure of multi-threading spider
 ![](otherfiles/threads.png)
-①: Fetcher gets url from UrlQueue, and makes request based on this url
+①: Fetcher gets url from UrlQueue, and makes requests based on this url
 ②: Put the result of ① to HtmlQueue, and so Parser can get it
 ③: Parser gets item from HtmlQueue, and parses it to get new urls and saved items
 ④: Put the new urls to UrlQueue, and so Fetcher can get it